7eet/shortly-project/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.4.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

-## Build
+## How to run

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+### Number 1
+  - Clone this repository
+  - Run `npm i` to install node packages
+  - Run `ng serve` to launch the application and navigate to `http://localhost:4200/`.

+### Number 2
+  - Clone this repository
+  - Run `docker build -t shortly-website .` to build the docker image
+  - Run `docker run -p 4200:4200` to lauch the application and navigate to `http://localhost:4200/`.